 Computing Resources: On quizzes and exams you may use a graphing calculator.
 The point of an exam is to test for understanding - such understanding must come through clearly in your answers.

-You will be required to use the software to complete homework and projects throughout the semester.
-Mathematica is available on many computers at Colby, including the computers in Mudd 415 and Olin 323.
+It is highly recommended that you use software for matrix arithmetic throughout the semester.
+Mathematica is available on many computers at Colby, including the computers in Davis 217.
 From Colby's fileserver you may also download and install Mathematica on your personal computer for use while on campus.
 Details will be distributed later.